checkly/checkly-cli/README.md

 # Project structure

-The getting started example above uses a set of defaults and conventions to get you going quickly, but the more checks you add the less DRY your code will become.
+The getting started example above uses a set of defaults and conventions to get you going quickly.
+In more complex cases you will want more control.
 The recommended way to tackle this is using a mix of **global** and **local** configuration.

 ## Global configuration